equinix-labs/equinix-labs-metal-nutanix-cluster/docs/parts/create_a_vm.md

 In the left-hand navigation, find the "Image Configuration" item and click it.

 Click the "Upload Image" button and fill out the form that pops up.
+Under "Image Type" select "DISK."
 Under "Image Source" on the form, select "From URL" and enter `https://cloud-images.ubuntu.com/minimal/releases/noble/release/ubuntu-24.04-minimal-cloudimg-amd64.img` in the form field (or specify a different image URL of your choosing).

 ![Create Image form](../images/create-image.png)